ivanceras/sauron-perf/README.md

 # TodoMVC Performance Comparison

-Both Mercury and Elm are based on the [virtual-dom][] project which appears to be extremely fast.
+Plait, Mercury and Elm are based on the [virtual-dom][] project which appears to be extremely fast.

 [virtual-dom]: https://github.com/Matt-Esch/virtual-dom